zjxiongOvO/X3872Analysis/PYTHIA_EVTGEN/README.md

 ## Environment setup

+You can setup the environment in your account, but the better choice is to use Singularity container.
+The Singularity container is a kind of container which can be used in the HTCondor system.
+You can find the Singularity container in this link: https://docs.sylabs.io/guides/3.5/user-guide/index.html

 the dependences of EVTGEN are include in this link: https://cernbox.cern.ch/s/s9aLhda6ydnqgAo

 You need to download it to your local by using this command: